When rugby stars are 'too nervous to take the field'

 "It's an art form to be able to do that.
 It takes a huge amount of physical capabilities, but it takes a strong mental attitude to do that multiple times over a weekend and sometimes two weekends on the bounce.
 They're quite remarkable athletes."

-When he speaks of pre-game nerves from his own playing days, O'Driscoll singles out the final of Ireland's Pro12 in 2013.
+When he speaks of pre-game nerves from his own playing days, O'Driscoll singles out the final of the Celtic and Italian Pro12 in 2013.
 His club side Leinster had lost the past three finals in a row.

 "It was the most nervous I've ever been because it was just unthinkable to lose another one," he says of the contest his team went on to win.
 "Sometimes that nervousness and those butterflies get you extra-sharp."